2507

 Don’t be scared.
 A little sip of olive oil won’t hurt you — it’s actually very nice once you get used to the idea — and it will help you learn to recognize characteristics without the complication of other flavors.

 The aromas of olive oil are a critical part of its flavor.
-The best way to appreciate them is to pour a little bit of olive oil (a tablespoon or two) into a small wineglass (or an official olive oil tasting glass if you have one).
+The best way to appreciate them is to pour some olive oil (a tablespoon or two) into a small wineglass (or an official olive oil-tasting glass if you have one).

-You may notice the smell of fresh-cut grass, cinnamon, tropical fruits or other aromas of ripe or green olive fruit.
-This is a good time to point out that the word fruity” in olive oil can refer to vegetable notes, i.e. green olive fruit, as well as to ripe fruit notes.
+You may notice the smell of fresh-cut grass, cinnamon, tropical fruits, or other ripe or green olive fruit aromas.
+This is a good time to point out that fruity” in olive oil refers to vegetable notes, i.e., green and ripe fruit notes.
 So think of artichokes, grass and herbs as fruit” when you taste olive oils!

-Now take a sip of the oil.
-Don’t be too wimpy about it; if you don’t get a decent amount you won’t appreciate all the qualities of the oil because it is only getting on the tip of your tongue.
+Now, take a sip of the oil.
+Don’t be too wimpy about it; if you don’t get a decent amount, you won’t appreciate all the qualities of the oil because it only gets on the tip of your tongue.
 You ideally want to get the impressions of the entire mouth and tongue.

 basics-world-tasting-olive-oil-an-introduction-to-olive-oil-tasting-olive-oil-times